gong0218/machine-learning-nanodegree-capstone/report.md

 - _Has some result or value been provided that acts as a benchmark for measuring performance?_
 - _Is it clear how this result or value was obtained (whether by data or by hypothesis)?_

+I used Decision Tree Regressor as a bench mark model and made comparison between all models performance and the benchmark.
+Decision Tree Regressor is a tree-like model that is simple to understand and interpret, but often relatively unstable.

 ## III.
 Methodology
 _(approx. 3-5 pages)_